-- Blend everything for the jam together and leave for a few mins to thicken.
+- Blend everything for the raw strawberry jam together and leave for a few mins to thicken.

 - Spoon the jam into the cookies and enjoy immediately or chill in the fridge to set firmer.

-- Store in the fridge and they are best eaten within 3 days.
+- Store the gluten free thumbprint cookies in the fridge and they are best eaten within 3 days.

 Links maybe affiliated, meaning I earn a commission from purchases but at no extra cost to yourself.

 Amount Per Serving Calories 110Total Fat 9gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 8gCholesterol 0mgSodium 101mgCarbohydrates 5gFiber 2gSugar 2gProtein 4g